pPeterle/woovi-RFC/financial-monitoring-system.md

 All suspicious transactions are **flagged**, indicating the level of potential risk.

+## Security

+- Authentication for client and brokers and RBAC
+- Enable ACLs
+- SASL
+- TLS data transition
+- VPC to restrict acces

 ## Design

 I chose the technologies with a focus on being open source and deployable on any cloud platform.
 The design was created to facilitate fraud detection, which will be carried out using Apache Flink—ideal for real-time data processing—receiving transaction events through Apache Kafka.